Skip to main content

 Fundamentals

 The conversation around workplace wellness often begins with a discussion of incentives, premium adjustments, and legal frameworks.
-An employer can, within specific legal boundaries, offer different health based on participation in a wellness program.
+An employer can, within specific legal boundaries, offer different health insurance premiums based on participation in a wellness program.

 The core idea is that incentivizing proactive health measures can lead to a healthier workforce and reduced healthcare expenditures for the collective.
 The legal architecture is designed to permit these incentives while preventing outright discrimination based on health status.